carforyou/carforyou-assets-pkg/README.md

 ````

 ### Accessibility
-To make your svg accessible, assets-pkg automatically adds you a title tag to the svg that will be picked up by a screen reader.
+To make your svg accessible, assets-pkg automatically adds you a title tag and an `aria-label` to the svg that will be picked up by a screen reader.
 By default, the title tag contains of the file name and the directory where it's located.
 E.g.:
 - assets/src/instagram.svg -> title = instagram
 - assets/src/badges/verified.svg -> title = verified badge

-If you are not happy with the auto-generated one, you can add a title tag to your original svg. assets-pkg will not overwrite it.
+For better browser support, assets-pkg also adds `aria-label` and `role=img`.

-For better browser support, assets-pkg also adds the required `aria-labelledby`, `id` and `role=img`.
+If you are not happy with the auto-generated result, you can add a title tag and `aria-label` to your original svg. assets-pkg will not overwrite it.

 ## Development
 ```